millie88888/NeighborhoodMap.io/README.md

 In this project you will see what I recommand the places to go, all the markers presented the locations's informations.
 To view live version can be found [here](https://millie88888.github.io/NeighborhoodMap.io/).

+### Set up and run
+- Click the button "Clone or download".
+- To view this project, open index.html to your browser with internet connection.

 ### Frameworks/technologies used
 - [Bootstrap](http://getbootstrap.com/)